 The Durand Polar is a versatile boot that is good for just about everything.
 This boot is equally at home doing chores around the house or running errands around town as it is going for a winter hike or snowshoe adventure.
 They are very warm, and among the most comfortable boots, we tested.
 Their impressive waterproofness also makes them great for a range of conditions, from cold, dry snow to wet and sloppy.
 They may be a little less confidence inspiring in especially firm and icy conditions than some of the competition but are top performers in every other regard.

-With a retail price of $200, the Durand Polar is one of the most expensive boots in our test.
+With a retail price of $200, the Durand Polar is one of the most expensive products in our test.
 It may be hard to justify shelling out the extra cash, but we still feel this is a good value considering the these are our Editor's Choice Award winner.

 Keen makes them in the USA and the quality craftsmanship and attention to detail is apparent in this good-looking, completely waterproof, warm, and super comfortable boot.
 These boots can do it all, and will likely last you for several years while keeping your feet warm and dry all winter long.

-It was a close battle for the top step of the podium in our winter boots test.
+It was a close battle for the top step of the podium in our winter boot tests.
 In the end, the Durand Polar just barely bested the North Face Chilkat 400 to become our new Editor's Choice Award winner.
 The Durand is an incredibly versatile model that is good for everything from chores around the house, errands in town, playing in the snow, or winter hiking and snowshoeing.
-They received very high marks for comfort, warmth, and water resistance, losing ground only for their less confident grip on firm snow and ice.
+It received very high marks for comfort, warmth, and water resistance, losing ground only for their less confident grip on firm snow and ice.
 That said, this boot is good for just about everything and will keep your feet warm, dry, and comfortable in the process.

 — Jeremy Benson